cloudposse/github-action-validate-codeowners/README.md

 -->

-Github Action Validate CODEOWNERS runs a series of checks on the codeowners file to ensure that its valid, appropriate, and well-linted.
+Github Action Validate CODEOWNERS runs a series of checks on the CODEOWNERS file to ensure that it's valid and well-linted.

+Ensuring your repository's CODEOWNERS file is valid can be critical to the development process if, for instance, your project uses [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) conditions that rely on definitions in CODEOWNERS.

 ---